How to Approach Internal Medicine Board Preparation

 The few weeks before your exam date should be a ramp-up period of long preparation sessions to build your stamina.
 Also, consider incorporating simulated exams (like the ones TrueLearn offers) in a quiet, non-stimulating environment.
 This ramp-up period will be your final push to sharpen your preparedness, so plan accordingly.

+Step 4.
 Assess your Progress and Adjust as Needed

 A final key to effective internal medicine board preparation is to monitor yourself closely as you advance through your preparation plan timeline.
 It is important to recognize what your strengths and weaknesses are at any given time during preparation so you can adjust the plan to address your personal needs.

 You can accomplish this though taking simulated exams.
 Insightful data is necessary to assess yourself and adjust your plan accordingly.
 TrueLearn’s analytics make it easy to identify a number of possible weaknesses such as specific categories, changing your answers from correct to incorrect, or spending too much or too little time on each question.
 Take this information and re-adjust your plan.

 Lifestyle When Studying For Exams

 Residency is grueling, we get it.
 And to top it off you have to make time for studying.
 You need to be disciplined with your time and lifestyle.
 Ensure you are getting enough sleep; at least 7 hours per night.
 Eat healthy food to fuel your brain.
 Get outside for fresh air and sunlight daily.
 And lastly, be sure to get in some exercise to get your endorphins flowing.